yugr/rust-slides/features/cons/init/README.md

 Another common case is `char::encode_utf8(&mut [u8]) -> &mut str`.
 It requires _initialized_ slice as input and LLVM is not clever enough to realize that initialization is redundant (because UTF-8 is variable-length).

-# TODO

-It's not clear how to benchmark Rust without initialization but we can benchmark GCC (via `-ftrivial-auto-var-init=zero`)